-This Tips for Parents article is from a seminar hosted by Ann Lupkowski-Shoplik, Ph.D., Director of the Carnegie Mellon Institute for Talented Elementary and Secondary Students.
+This Tips for Parents article is from a seminar hosted by Ann Lupkowski-Shoplik, Ph.D.
 She provides numerous strategies on how to advocate for your gifted student in his/her school setting.

 Obtain objective data and gather other information.

-One of the most important things parents can do is obtain objective data, including achievement and ability test results, as well as information about your child’s learning preferences and interests.
-Anecdotes and examples of work your child has done at home are also helpful.
+One of the most important things parents can do is obtain objective data, including achievement and ability test results, Achievement testing documents what your child has learned.
+Above-level testing (using tests that were designed for older students) helps to give a clear picture of your child’s abilities.
+Information about your child’s learning preferences and interests as well as anecdotes and examples of work your child has done at home are also helpful.

-Another type of information you’ll want to gather is how to work within your school system.
+Gather information about how to work within your school system.
 Learn who the key players are, and understand who makes the decisions.
 Find allies within the system (your child’s teacher or gifted coordinator may be an excellent advocate).
-Make a point of understanding how your local system works.
 Learn the appropriate educational jargon, including terms like differentiation, cluster grouping, self-contained classes, and subject-matter acceleration.

 You are responsible for advocating for your child.

 You can’t assume school personnel will initiate a change in the standard school program for your child.
 Although many schools do have systematic identification measures and systematic programs, many do not.
 Learn as much as you can about your child’s talent area.
 For example, if your child is especially talented in language arts, you’ll need to learn about options for students with those strengths.